romcal/romcal/README.md

  * Able to query liturgical dates for any year in the gregorian calendar (1582 - now).
 Note that dates for years before 1969 will still be returned in a format conforming to [Mysterii Paschalis](http://www.romcal.net/mysterii.html) even though those years came before the calendar reforms in 1969.
  * Filter queries to allow more streamlined date results to be obtained for the year.
  * Localization of liturgical date names to cater for different languages
- * National liturgical calendars for country specific.
+ * National liturgical calendars for country specific calendars.
  * Richly commented code to help developers and contributors understand how the module works.

 NOTE: This module depends on [Moment](http://momentjs.com/) and [lodash](http://lodash.com/) for most of its calculations and operations.
-Several [Moment](http://momentjs.com/) plugins such as [Range](https://github.com/gf3/moment-range) and [Recur](https://github.com/c-trimm/moment-recur) are used to extend date computation functionality.
+Additional [Moment](http://momentjs.com/) plugins such as [Range](https://github.com/gf3/moment-range) and [Recur](https://github.com/c-trimm/moment-recur) are used to extend date computation functionality.
 Familiarity with these libraries makes reading the code much easier.

 ## Module Robustness & Data Integrity <a name="disclaimer"></a>
 *Calendar entries for this module are pulled from various sources from the net.
 As such their accuracy cannot be ensured.
 If you find an incorrect calendar entry (e.g. wrong date, wrong feast type, spelling issue, typos), you are most welcome to contribute to the source code or inform me so that the necessary changes can be made to make this a more robust and reliable module*